tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-c/connecting-to-postgres-with-c.md

 connection.Open();
 ```

-You can also use the _using_ block as a wrapper to make sure that the connection is properly closed after it’s work is done
+You can also use the `using` block as a wrapper to make sure that the connection is properly closed when the program exits the `using` block.

 **Step 4** - Execute the desired SQL query using the NpgsqlCommand class.